-If a compulsory course in the Bachelor's study programmes is cancelled, students have to be able to repeat the course, including an examination and a resit opportunity in the upcoming academic year. .Students who have not finished the course by then will be given the opportunity to repeat the examination and a resit opportunity in the subsequent academic year.
+If a compulsory course in the Bachelor's study programmes is cancelled, students have to be able to repeat the course, including an examination and a resit opportunity in the upcoming academic year.
+Students who have not finished the course by then will be given the opportunity to repeat the examination and a resit opportunity in the subsequent academic year.
 In case an elective course or course for which an alternative is offered as indicated in the Study programme outline of the Bachelor's study programme in Chapter XVI of this BSc-EER is cancelled and no partial results have been obtained by students in this course, then no repeat education, examination or resit will be offered, as students can choose another elective course in their Bachelor's study programme to replace the cancelled course.
+It is the student's responsibility to request repeat education for an elective in case they have obtained partial results in the last two academic years, in line with the validity of partial results as indicated in article 4.21 of this BSc-EER.